gvwilson/sensibleadventures/nardica/nardica.md

 Aunt Naggie sniffled and wiped her eyes one more time before straightening up.
 "Come on,"
 she said,
-a lifetime of disappointment in her voice.
+the weight of a lifetime in her voice.
 "We're a'ready late for gettin' back."

-Uncle Jack was fuming by the time they reached the *Guinevere*.
+Uncle Jack had worked himself into a smoldering rage by the time they reached the *Guinevere*.
 "Can't make up or down o' what he's done to things," he snarled by way of a hello, wiping his hands angrily on a greasy rag.
 A double dozen boxes sat in a pile on deck, each bearing the Marines' blue crown stamp.
-One had been torn open to reveal strips of plastic for patching seams in the hull, another to show fitting for a bilge pump that hadn't worked properly in years.
+One had been torn open to reveal strips of plastic for patching seams in the hull, another to show a fitting for a bilge pump that hadn't worked properly in years.
-It was more gear than the old fishing boat had seen in as long as Iffy could remember, but all Uncle Jack could talk about was how the repairs that Wales had made weren't how things ought to be done, it looked like core work,
+It was more new parts than the old fishing boat had seen since before Iffy first set foot on her, but all Uncle Jack could talk about was how the repairs that Wales had made weren't how things ought to be done, it looked like core work,